Yag000/gas6-latsi-ty/README.md

 ## How to run the code

-The code depends on `menhir` and `dune`, in particular it uses the version `2.1`.
+The code depends on `menhir`, `ocamllex` and `dune`, in particular it uses the version `2.1`.
 You can install yourself the dependencies on your global switch or create a local switch and install the dependencies:

 ```bash